stuvusIT/danebot/README.md

 renewed since DaneBot's last run) and then performs the following steps:

 1. Add TLSA record(s) for the certificate.
-2. Wait for DNS propagation time plus record TTL.
+2. Wait for DNS propagation time + 2 * record TTL.
 3. Run a user-specified hook.
 This hook should typically install the new certificate on the server, e.g., by copying the certificate and key to the server's configuration and reloading the server.